jeyabalaji/LaTeX-workshop/README.md

 3. Click on create first project and select blank project.
 4. Name your first project and click create.
 5. Copy the template (template.tex) file from this repo and replace it in your code area of shareLatex.
+6. Recompile the document.
-6. Your env is ready.
+7. Your env is ready to use.